 I know it can take a while to adjust when moving from a point and shoot camera to a DSLR.
-So I’ve put these tips and resources together (in no particular order) for photographers who are just starting out with DSLR’s, although I’m sure they are a good reminder for all of us.
+So I’ve put these tips and resources for DSLR beginners together (in no particular order) for photographers who are just starting out with DSLR’s.
+Although I’m sure they are a good reminder for all of us.

-3. A guide to the ins and outs of a DSLR camera – If you want to become familiar with all the buttons and what is what on your DSLR then this is the place to go.
+4. A guide to the ins and outs of a DSLR camera – If you want to become familiar with all the buttons and what is what on your DSLR.
+Then this is the place to go.

-5. Find the best DSLR lens – Not sure which lens to buy, prime or zoom, which focal length is best?
+6. Find the best DSLR lens – Not sure which lens to buy, prime or zoom.
+Or which focal length is best?
 This is a 6 step guide to help you choose the right lens for you.

-9. Photoshop tips and tricks for beginners – Post processing digital images to some degree or other is common place these days.
+10. Photoshop tips and tricks for beginners – Post processing digital images to some degree or other is common place these days.
 But learning how to use the software can be time consuming and have a steep learning curve.
-So if you’re feeling lost with Photoshop one of the most popular pieces of software, then this could be a good place to start.
+So if you’re feeling lost with Photoshop, one of the most popular pieces of software.
+Then this could be a good place to start.

-10. Using focal points in photography – We are all looking to improve and create more interesting photographs that draw the viewer in, knowing where and what you want your focal point to be is an important part of the process.
+11. Using focal points in photography – We are all looking to improve and create more interesting photographs that draw the viewer in.
+Knowing where and what you want your focal point to be is an important part of the process.

-11. 18 bite-size photo tips – if you’re just looking for a quick tip or two, then take a look at these tips from Neil’s twitter page.
+12. 18 bite-size photo tips – if you’re just looking for a quick tip or two.
+Then take a look at these tips from Neil’s twitter page.

-12. Depth of Field simplified – This is a quick tutorial that easily explains what DOF or Depth of Field is and how it is achieved.
+13. Depth of Field – This is an in depth tutorial that easily explains what DOF or Depth of Field is and how it is achieved.

-13. 7 bad habits of Digital Photographers – If you don’t want to fall into bad photography habits as a beginner, then take a look at these.
+Bonus – 7 bad habits of Digital Photographers – If you don’t want to fall into bad photography habits as a beginner.
+Then take a look at these.
 I’ve noticed one or two that I fall into – ooopps.

 Do you have any more tips for photographers just starting out with DSLR’s?
 Feel free to add them in the comments below…